 - Call 999 or 112 - straightaway.
 If you don't have a phone shout for help - you may have to look for help but do not enter the water.

 - If you are near the coast ask for the coastguard, if you are inland ask for fire service and ambulance.

 - The emergency services will need to know where you are.
 Accurate information can save precious minutes.
 If you have a smart phone and have location services or map tool enabled, this can help.
+The What3Words app gives a precise location and is used by many emergency services.
 If not look around for any landmarks or signs – for example bridges will often have numbers on them which can identify their location.

 - Don’t hang up – stay on the line but try and continue to try to help the person if appropriate.

 - Encourage them to try and float on their back - if there is rescue equipment nearby throw it to them.